Matchstic/SuspendResume/README.md

 - The second proximity value always evaluates to yes - need a way of getting second proximity value, UIDevice's proximityState always returns NO?
 - Proximity monitoring is turned off after a phone call, and a toggle on/off from preferences is required to re-enable it
 - After a reboot or respring, the lockscreen accepts proximity events, and locks itself, casuing a respring - could be unrelated to tweak, need testers to confirm
-- App blacklisting is not fully functional

 Email me at mclarke0805@gmail.com if you find any more

 **TODO**

 - Fix bugs!
-- Add a menu under preferences where apps can be blacklisted from being locked
 - Other cool stuff!

 Hint: When using this to lock your iPhone with a hand gesture, don't forget to feel like a Jedi ;)